ASIAN WOMEN'S RESOURCE CENTRE

-GMSP Foundation is supporting the Asian Women’s Resource Centre to train public service providers to understand and be responsive to BME needs.
-This includes working with local councils, teachers, GPs and the police to ensure they understand the cultural drivers and sensitivities around issues of violence in the BME community.
+works to prevent domestic abuse by helping women and children receive practical and emotional support to help them rebuild their lives.
+GMSP supports the Asian Women’s Resource Centre (AWRC) to train public service providers such as local councils, teachers, GPs and the police to ensure they understand the cultural drivers and sensitivities around issues of violence in the Black, Asian and Minority Ethnic (BAME) community.